 What to Do After a Car Accident That Is Your Fault

-In case you happen to be involved in a car accident that is your fault, the standard steps that have been outlined at the beginning of the article should be followed, while keeping several particularities in mind.
+If you are involved in a car accident that is your fault, the standard steps outlined at the beginning of the article should be followed while keeping several particularities in mind.

-Additionally, avoid negotiating with the other party, and choose to follow the strict legal procedures.
-Negotiation might seem like a smart idea, but it’s often best to let the car insurance agent take care of this.
+Negotiation might seem like a bright idea, but it’s often best to let the car insurance agent take care of this.

 Last but not least, attorneys and insurance agents generally recommend that the driver at fault should be the last to leave the scene of the accident.

 What to Do After a Minor Car Accident

 A minor accident is usually a collision between two cars or an accident involving only one vehicle.
 The result of a minor accident is only material damage to either the vehicle or other objects.